microsoft/connected-workbooks/README.md

 }}/>
 ```
 ### API
-`connected-workbook` exposes __WorkbookManager__, which can be used to generate a workbook with a single query or containing table data.
+`connected-workbook` exposes __WorkbookManager__, which generates a workbook with a single loaded query or table data.

 #### async `generateSingleQueryWorkbook`: `Promise<Blob>`